Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 ```

 To run this script we need automatically we can put it inside of it's own custom docker container and set it up to run right after the database boots up.

+If you want to see how to analyze the dataset check out [this jupyter notebook ](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/a9f32cee1c55d746b97f649e09c78e64f886bfe6/week_1_basics_n_setup/2_docker_sql/data-loading-parquet.ipynb)by `thebadcoder96`.

 To do that we need to add this to the `docker-compose.yml` file.